kimdukgyoo/kimdukgyoo.github.io/cv.md

 ### Working Papers
 1. The Cycle-Stationary Subgame Perfect Equilibrium in Legislative Bargaining without Replacement
 2. "One Bite at the Apple": Legislative Bargaining without Replacement
-3. Population Uncertainty in Voluntary Contributions of Public Goods, under revision
+3. Population Uncertainty in Voluntary Contributions of Public Goods, Revise and Resubmit requested
-4. The Second-Tier Trap: Theory and Experimental Evidence, revision submitted
+4. The Second-Tier Trap: Theory and Experimental Evidence, Accepted at the International Journal of Economic Theory
-5. Legislative Bargaining over Particularistic and Collective Goods Revisited, under review
-6. Economic Conservatism of the Poor: The Low Demand for Redistribution, under revision
-7. The Coin Strategy and Charitable Giving

 ### Work in Progress
 1. Multilateral Bargaining with Proposer Selection Contests (with Sang-Hyun Kim)